FredXu/resume/README.md

 ## Web Developer | AUTODESK （ Nov 2014 ~ Mar 2017 ）

 - Identified usability and developed functional and smooth, easy-to-operate and eye-catching web applications
-- Developed javascript SDK/solutions for desktop(Fusion 360) and web-based products
+- Developed javascript SDK/solutions for desktop(Fusion 360) and 3rd party web-based products
-- Developed isomorphic javascript library
-- Developed brand new portal(rendering-beta.360.autodesk.com) that are integrated to company's micro-services
+- Developed brand new portal(rendering-beta.360.autodesk.com) using HTML5, CSS3, Angular.js, Node.js and MySQL
-- Performed website maintenance and enhancements
-- Developed prototypes and high quality mock-ups
 - Created shared UI library based on company's visual language

 ## .NET Developer | UBISOFT （ Aug 2011 ~ Nov 2014 ）

-- Developed and implemented effective CMS
-- Developed and implemented Mobile-First web framework for the game websites
+- Developed and implemented CMS and Mobile-First web for official portal
 - Worked closely with the design team and project managers and ensured projects are delivered in a timely manner
-- Created and maintained pattern front-end plug-ins for pages
 - Created middleware for legacy systems integration
-- Recommended technical solutions and architecture to clients

 ## Software Engineer | SHANGHAI SOFTWARE CENTRE （ Feb 2009 ~ Jul 2011 ）

-- Developed and implemented internal softwares(OA, CRM)
+- Developed and implemented the internal softwares(OA, CRM) using .NET and MsSQL

 ---